systemetric/sheep/docs/vision.md

 ## Codes

 :::tip
 You do not need to use the marker ids themselves for your calculations.
-Use `marker.type` and `marker.owning_team` instead to find out the information you need (see above).
+Use `marker.type`, `marker.owning_team` and `marker.target_type` instead to find out the information you need (see above).
 :::

 :::tip